 The driver in front may begin to leave a stop sign and abruptly stop for oncoming traffic because of misjudging the approaching car’s speed.
 An impaired driver in front may act in an unpredictable manner in violation of the law.

 Rear-End Collisions and Florida Law

-When negligence is shared, the damages of each party will be reduced by the percentage of fault that they have.
-For example, if the driver in the back is determined by a jury based on proven facts to be 70 percent at fault so damages that can be claimed by the rear driver are reduced to 30 percent of the total damages incurred.
+When negligence is shared, the plaintiff in the suit must be 49% or less at fault for the accident, as determined by the judge or jury or they cannot recover.
+For example, if the driver in the back is determined by a jury based on proven facts to be 70 percent at fault, that driver cannot recover damages in a lawsuit.

 If the driver who is at fault was driving a work vehicle while in the performance of the job, the driver’s employer can also be sued for damages.